VRCFury/VRCFury/com.vrcfury.vrcfury/CONTRIBUTING.md

   * Added option for Toggles to use momentary push buttons
   * Prevented SPS toggle from disabling SPS autorig physbone
   * Set the Editor Test Copy's Animator controller to the generated FX layer
+  * Added drop-in box for quickly setting bones in Armature Link
 * Raphiiko
   * Added global parameters for Toggles
 * TayouVR